aws-samples/aws-cdk-intro-workshop/README.md

 $ open http://localhost:1313/
 ```

+## Deployment

+Technically you just need to run `npm run deploy` and it will build you website, build the
+CDK app that manages the S3/CloudFront distribution and deploy it via "cdk deploy", This will
+also take care of syncing your newly built website to the S3 bucket.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.